 Field-hunting tip

-Look in fumarolic environments country — that is the host setting where ammonioborite typically forms.
+Look in fumarolic environments country, the host setting where ammonioborite typically forms.
 If you start seeing borax, sassolite, mascagnite in float, you are in the right ground.
 Field specimens usually show a crusts, aggregates of small tabular crystals habit, so train your eye for that shape before scanning the outcrop.